-- 10.5.4.1 Upon agreement among the Dean, Coordinator and employee a leave for reasons other than those specified elsewhere in this Agreement (e.g. study, compassionate, travel, political, religious, etc.) may be granted for up to a maximum of 24 months.
+- 10.5.4.1 Upon agreement among the Dean, Coordinator and employee, a leave for reasons other than those specified elsewhere in this Agreement (e.g. study, compassionate, travel, political, religious, etc.) may be granted for up to a maximum of 24 months.
 Any employee granted such leave shall arrange to maintain benefit coverage pursuant to 9.10.4.
-Such leave shall be without pay unless otherwise authorised. - 10.5.4.2 Agreement by the Dean and Coordinator in 10.5.4.1 shall not be unreasonably withheld.
+Such leave shall be without pay unless otherwise authorized. - Agreement by the Dean and Coordinator in 10.5.4.1 shall not be unreasonably withheld.